 The underlying cause is not yet certain, but most experts think there is an error in ion channels on nerve membranes, which makes the nerve malfunction.
 The ion channel disorder is presumably genetic, but the triggers of attacks are environmental.

 Migraine also associates with a relative shortage of the brain chemical serotonin (also called 5-hydroxytriptamine or 5HT), in the brainstem.
 The same chemical change in the mid part of the brain causes insomnia and fatigue; and at the front of the brain causes stress.
-This is why migraine associates with stress, but is not caused by stress.

 What are migraine triggers?